 What is a network security audit?

-A security audit evaluates all company’s network systems to eliminate potential security risks.
+A network security audit evaluates all of the company’s network systems to eliminate potential security risks.
 Devices like servers, laptops, smartphones, and even virtual gateways should all be screened to ensure they’re safe to use.
 Generally, five different key areas must be checked:

 Investigations of these areas and resolving found issues can drastically improve an organization’s security or performance.